- — Kosher, Raw, Sproutable, Vegan

 These beans contain arginine that is capable of reducing the amount of sugar in the blood.
 Thus, arginine is a kind of substitute for insulin, which is necessary for people suffering from diabetes.

 Blackeye beans are a rich source of albumin.
 Therefore, the regular consumption of these beans increases the level of hemoglobin in the blood.

 How to Sprout Black-Eyed Peas at Home

-- Yields approximately 3 Cups (1/2 lb.) of Sprouts.
-Prep 3 Tablespoons of peas, then transfer into a bowl or into your Sprouter.
+- To get three cups of Black-Eyed Peas sprouts, prepare three tablespoons of beans, and transfer them into a bowl.
 Add 2-3 times as much cool (60°-70°) water.
-Mix peas up to assure even water contact for all.
+Mix beans up to assure even water contact for all.

-- Allow peas to soak for 6-12 hours.
-Empty the peas into your Sprouter (if necessary).
+- Allow beans to soak for 6-12 hours.
+Empty the beans into your Sprouter (if necessary).
 Drain off the soak water.
-Rinse thoroughly with cool (60°-70°) water.
+Rinse thoroughly with fresh (60°-70°) water.
 Drain thoroughly!
 Set your Sprouter anywhere out of direct sunlight and at room temperature (70° is optimal) between Rinses.
-Ensure sufficient air-circulation is provided.
+Ensure sufficient air-circulation every time you drain the beans.